 Scarring comes in many forms, including injury scars, acne scars, and stretch marks.
-Fortunately, there are several treatment options you can explore at AURAE MD in La Jolla, CA. But can scars be removed permanently with scar therapy?
+Fortunately, there are several treatment options you can explore.
+But can scars be removed permanently with scar therapy?
 This can be a difficult question to answer since it will depend on the type of scar you have and the treatment you are using.

 Scar Therapy FAQs

 Frankly, to actually “remove” a scar, one would need to remove the affected skin, which would then create a different type of scar.
 If you have scars on your skin, then the best you can do is minimize or reduce the appearance of the scar.
 There may be some treatments that can permanently minimize the appearance of some scars.